 Indeed, some can be synonymous with crowds in the busier months of the year.
-So if you’re looking to step into the locals’ shoes and visit some lesser known gems, here are five of our favorites:
+So if you’re looking to step into the locals’ shoes and visit some lesser known gems, here are five of our favorite authentic Swiss villages.

 Your journey to Switzerland will most likely include a stop in the Berner Oberland, one of the most famous and beautiful regions of Switzerland.
 Here, the lovely towns and villages are countless.
 But one that is lesser known than the others is the small hamlet of Sirgiswil, set high above Lake Thun amidst the nature, overlooking the jaw-dropping alps.
 You’ll find that the center is quite small, though impeccably maintained.
 But it’s worth a detour not only for the views, but also for its 340m panorama bridge at 180m in altitude!
 A fun experience for the whole family.

 For more hidden gems in the Berner Oberland, click here.

 Insider Tip: Hidden behind Sigriswil is the Grabenmühle nature park where you can spot alpacas, go fishing in the idyllic ponds or just grab a bite to eat at the charming café.